-Macular degeneration, also known as age-related macular degeneration (AMD), is the leading cause of vision loss among older Americans.
-Characterized by the breakdown of the macula (the central part of the retina responsible for visual acuity), macular degeneration affects more people than cataracts and glaucoma combined.
+Age-related Macular Degeneration, also known as AMD, is the leading cause of vision loss among older Americans.
+Macular degeneration is characterized by the breakdown of the macula (the central part of the retina responsible for visual acuity), and affects more people than cataracts and glaucoma combined.
 AMD does not cause complete blindness because it does not affect peripheral vision.
 But if left untreated, the vision loss caused by AMD can have a significant impact on daily life, including activities such as reading and driving.

 As a comprehensive eye care practice serving Naples and the surrounding South Florida area, All Saints Eye Center offers diagnosis and treatment for various eye disorders and diseases, including AMD.
 If you believe your vision loss is due to macular degeneration, please schedule a consultation with the trusted eye experts at All Saints Eye Center.